An OOC (Out of Cebu) Post

 The Marco Polo Hotel.
 I believe this is Davao City’s current tallest.

 When we came back, we were no longer sleepy.
-So, we spent our time watching Shake, Rattle, and Roll.
-Hahaha.
+So, we spent our time watching Shake, Rattle, and Roll on local TV.

 We went to the Venue (Royal Mandaya Hotel) a few minutes before the start of the ceremony.
 The venue was lovely!